AJ Styles: Final storylines (2012–2014)

 In 2012, Styles feuded with the team of Kazarian and Daniels, being defeated by Kazarian at Against All Odds On the March 3 episode of Impact Wrestling, Kazarian defeated Styles in a gauntlet match; had Styles been successful, Kazarian would have to explain his alliance with Daniels. but defeating them at Victory Road in a tag team match with Mr. Anderson and at Lockdown on April 15, where the two duos were on opposing teams in the annual Lethal Lockdown match.

 TNA booked a storyline where Kazarian and Daniels had a series of photographs insinuating a relationship between Styles and TNA president Dixie Carter, but later evolved into a storyline where he and Carter were helping an addicted pregnant woman named Claire Lynch.
-Lynch made appearances with TNA, claiming Styles was the father of an unborn baby, but the feud was cancelled since it was criticaly panned, being awarded by WrestleCrap with the Gooker Award, a recognition to the worst of the year.
+Lynch made appearances with TNA, claiming Styles was the father of an unborn baby, but the feud was cancelled since it was critically panned, being awarded by WrestleCrap with the Gooker Award, a recognition to the worst of the year.
 During the Claire Lynch storyline, Styles would win the TNA World Tag Team Championship with Kurt Angle from Daniels and Kazarian at Slammiversary, but lost it to them the following week.
 Styles also defeated Daniels in a Last Man Standing match at Destination X, At No Surrender and Bound for Glory, Styles and Angle unsuccessfully challenged Daniels and Kazarian for the TNA World Tag Team Championship.
 On December 9 at Final Resolution, Styles was defeated by Christopher Daniels in what was billed as their "final match".